MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/templating/links.md

 ## Liquid tags

-Use a Jekyll Liquid tag link to link to page rather than by URL.
-This is great for reliability, as means you will get an error if a link is invalid.
+Use a Jekyll Liquid tag `link` to link to page rather than by URL.
+This is great for reliability, as means you will get an error if a link is invalid, like if you made a typo or the target page is renamed, moved or deleted.

 ### Link tag for pages